recursionpharma/anonymous-slack/README.md

     cd anonymous-slack
     heroku create -b https://github.com/kr/heroku-buildpack-go.git

-Add a Slash command, for example, `/anon` .
-Set the URL in Slack to your Heroku URL.
+In Slack integrations, add a Slash command, for example, `/anon` .
+Set the URL in Slack to your Heroku website URL.
 The resulting slack "token" should be set as a Heroku environment variable:

     heroku config:set INCOMING_SLACK_TOKEN=XXX

-Add a Slash Incoming webhook.
+Then, in Slack integrations, add a Slash Incoming webhook.
 The resulting "webhook url" should be set as the Heroku environment variable:

     heroku config:set INCOMING_SLACK_WEBHOOK=https://hooks.slack.com/services/BLAH/BLAH/BLAH